drransom/Asteroids/readme.md

 are also assigned a random radial velocity, which is constant throughout the lifetime of the game.

+The asteroids bounch off each other when they hit each other.
+This is accomplished by resetting the velocities to be parallel to the SAT.js `Response#overlapV` vector, as rotated to adjust for the difference in reference frames.

 Bullets and Explosions
 ----------------
 The bullets and explosions are all generated as SAT.js `Circles`.
 The bullets